LuciaSG99/Ontology-governance-framework/ontogov_framework.md

 <details>
 <summary><strong>Requirement 1: Reuse specification </strong></summary>

 Whenever applicable, a search should be conducted for well-known ontologies to identify any existing elements that may be useful to reuse.

->[!note]
- While it is always advisable to reuse standard well-known ontologies, vocabularies, and/or terminologies, the priority must be to select those that best align with the established requirements of your ontology and meet a minimum quality standard.
+>[!note] While it is always advisable to reuse standard well-known ontologies, vocabularies, and/or terminologies, the priority must be to select those that best align with the established requirements of your ontology and meet a minimum quality standard.

 <details><summary><strong>GUIDELINES</strong></summary>
+It is recommended to add in an external document a brief explanation describing which and how other ontologies are reused.
  </details></details>

 <details>